qis/windows/readme.md

 # Windows
-Installation and configuration instructions for Windows 10 (Version 1909).
+Installation and configuration instructions for Windows 10 20H2.

 <!--
 Fix drive previously used for unix partitions with `diskpart`.